xapax/security/list_of_common_ports.md

 ## Port 139 - Samba shares

-Samba is a service that enables the user to share parts of the system with other machines.
+Samba is a service that enables the user to share files with other machines.
 It has interoperability, which means that it can share stuff between unix and windows systems.
+A windows user will just see an icon for a folder that contains some files.
+Even though the folder and files really exists on a unix-server.

-You can log in to a samba-share using smbclient, like this
+For linux-users you can log in to the smb-share using smbclient, like this:

 ```
 smbclient -L 192.168.1.102